aaronGeb/health_booking_system/README.md

 # Health Appointment Booking System
-A comprehensive web-based healthcare management system built with Django that enables patients to book appointments with doctors, manage medical records, and streamline healthcare administration
+A Django-based healthcare booking platform that allows patients to schedule, manage, and track appointments with doctors.
+Built with Django, Django REST Framework, PostgreSQL, Docker, and Adminer for easy database management.

 ## Features